ceph/ceph-ansible/README-MULTISITE.md

 # RGW Multisite

 This document contains directions for configuring the RGW Multisite in ceph-ansible.
-Multisite replication can be configured either over multiple Ceph clusters or in a single Ceph cluster to isolate RGWs from eachother.
+Multisite replication can be configured either over multiple Ceph clusters or in a single Ceph cluster to isolate RGWs from each other.

 The first two sections are refreshers on working with ansible inventory and RGW Multisite.
 The next 4 sections are instructions on deploying the following multisite scenarios: